nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [thenewstack.io: 5 Essential Tips to Manage Kubernetes Costs 🌟](https://thenewstack.io/5-essential-tips-to-manage-kubernetes-costs/)
 - [opensource.com: 3 ways Kubernetes optimizes your IT budget 🌟](https://opensource.com/article/20/12/it-budget-kubernetes) Automation is not only good for IT, it's also beneficial to your company's bottom line.
 - [thenewstack.io: 5 Expensive Kubernetes Cost Traps and How to Deal with Them](https://thenewstack.io/5-expensive-kubernetes-cost-traps-and-how-to-deal-with-them/)
+- [KubeSurvival 🌟](https://github.com/aporia-ai/kubesurvival) Significantly reduce Kubernetes costs by finding the cheapest machine types that can run your workloads

 #### kubecost
 - [How to track costs in multi-tenant Amazon EKS clusters using Kubecost 🌟](https://aws.amazon.com/blogs/containers/how-to-track-costs-in-multi-tenant-amazon-eks-clusters-using-kubecost/)